Mathura district: History

 Mathura has an ancient history.
 The district lies in the centre of the cultural region of Braj.
 According to the Archaeological Survey of India plaque at the Mathura Museum, the city is mentioned in the oldest Indian epic, the Ramayana.
-In the epic, the Ikshwaku prince Shatrughna slays a demon called Lavanasura and claims the land.
+In the epic, the Ikshvaku prince Shatrughna slays a demon called Lavanasura and claims the land.
 Afterwards, the place came to be known as Madhuvan as it was thickly wooded, then Madhupura and later Mathura.

 In the 6th century BCE Mathura became the capital of the Surasena mahajanapada.
-The city was later ruled by the Maurya empire (4th to 2nd centuries BC) and the Shunga dynasty (2nd century BC).
+The city was later ruled by the Maurya Empire (4th to 2nd centuries BC) and the Shunga Empire dynasty (2nd century BC).
 It may have come under the control of Indo-Greeks some time between 180 BCE and 100 BC.
 It then reverted to local rule before being conquered by the Indo-Scythians during the 1st century BC.

 Mathuran art and culture reached its zenith under the Kushan dynasty which had Mathura as one of their capitals, the other being Purushapura (Peshawar).
 The dynasty had kings with the names of Kujula Kadphises, Kanishka, Huvishka and Vasudeva I.

 Megasthenes, writing in the early 3rd century BC, mentions Mathura as a great city under the name Μέθορα (Méthora).

 The Indo-Scythians (aka Sakas or Shakas) conquered the area of Mathura over Indian kings around 60 BCE.